nenlimbauan/cmsc207-personal-web-profile/README.md

 This project is a personal web profile website created as part of the CMSC 207 course requirement.
 The goal of the project is to build a simple single-page website using HTML, CSS, and JavaScript while demonstrating basic web development concepts such as layout design, navigation, styling, and interactivity.

-The website introduces basic information about me, the things I enjoy, and fun facts about my cats.
+The website introduces basic information about me, the things I enjoy, and a fun fact about how I became a cat parent, which is shared through a short story and photos of my cats.

 ---